rhea72345/Trace-x/README.md

 Detection Lab / Adversarial Simulator with at least one working scenario run Reports export + visual polish pass
 Build this as a cohesive, believably "real" investigation product — not a wireframe.
 Prioritize the graph screen, Detection Lab, and AI assistant as the three moments that should feel the most polished, since they're the core differentiators.

-This project was built with [Lovable](https://lovable.dev).

-## Build with Lovable

-Continue developing this project in the [Lovable editor](https://lovable.dev/projects/c4c70c23-6013-496d-a9a2-3b2d29778b0d).

-- **Ship faster**: describe what you want to build and Lovable handles the code.
-- **Stay in sync**: every change made in Lovable is committed straight to this repository.
-- **Full ownership**: this code is yours.
-Push to `main` on GitHub and your changes sync back into Lovable, ready for your next prompt.

 ## Development